Proposed Greenway: Comber to Newtownards

 In July 2021, Council approved the detailed ‘Outline Business Case’ (OBC) for the route and it has been submitted to the Department for Infrastructure to help support its planning for capital funding for greenways across Northern Ireland.
 The OBC will remain in draft until approved by the Department.

 The major planning application for this scheme was submitted to the Planning Service in March 2019.
-Determination of the planning application is anticipated before the end of 2021.
-The project team are addressing queries from statutory consultees.
+Determination of the planning application is anticipated early in 2023.

 To view the application click on this link: Comber to Newtownards Greenway Planning Application

 Approval of a local planning application for 1.26km of the route at Londonderry Park was provided by the Planning Service in September 2021.
 To see the details of this application, click on this link: Proposed Greenway Link via Portaferry Road and Londonderry Park.

 It is hoped to start work on the ground between Tide Bank and New Street, Newtownards in the autumn of 2023.

 The Department for Infrastructure (DfI)'s Strategic Plan for Greenways’ Exercise – Explore – Enjoy’, published in 2016, aims to encourage a substantial increase in the number of people walking and cycling as a regular part of everyday life through the building of a connected and accessible regional Greenway Network.